muyuuuu/muyuuuu/README.md

 **Alumni or Colleagues**

 - :walking: 2016-2020, Days at the [North China University of Science and Technology](https://www.ncst.edu.cn/) is the deepest memories in my whole life, my supervisor is [Yan Shaohong](http://lxy.ncst.edu.cn/col/1587717135030/2020/04/26/1587851377899.html)
-- :running: 2023-now, working at [XiaoMI](https://hr.xiaomi.com/campus) as a CV algorithm engineer for mobile HPC;
+- :running: 2023-now, working at [XiaoMI](https://hr.xiaomi.com/campus) as a CV algorithm engineer for camera

 **Talking about Personal Stuffs:**